finnahern/Revolucion/README.md

 - All HTML documents and the CSS stylesheet passed validation on the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html#textarea).
 - Tested the site using the Chrome, Firefox and Edge browsers on a Windows desktop PC, the Chrome browser for Android on a OnePlus 6 phone as well as a variety of simulated mobile devices and screen sizes using the Chrome developer tools.
+- Any bugs discovered throughout development were minor and were quickly able to be identified.
+Larger ones were related to importing code segments from the Bootstrap templates for the nav bar which created issues being integrated with the existing code, foremost among them when I spent a few hours trying to figure out why the dropdown menu didn't work before realising that I had forgotten to import the Bootstrap Javascript source.

 ## Credits